 Investment and diversification should be hand in gloves with each other.
 A concentrated investment in any category, even if it is the safest, is a loss to the investor.
-Your money should be spread across different kinds of investment to rule out short term fluctuations.

 Without further delay, let’s straight jump into the avenues that are open for Indian retail investors who want to invest abroad.

 These avenues will give you an idea to invest overseas from India.